kkogoat/enum/README.md

 ```bash
 docker-compose up -d
 ```
-4. Connect to your docker instance in your web browser of choice
+4. Connect to your docker instance